Bhagavad Gita Chapter 17 Verse 4 Meaning

 Available in 28 languages

-This verse from Chapter 17 of the Bhagavad Gita highlights a practical insight: The sattvic, or pure, men worship the gods; the rajasic, or passionate, worship the yakshas and rakshasas; the others, the tamasic or deluded people, worship ghosts and hosts of nature-spirits.
+The Gita addresses the three types with characteristic directness here.
+The sattvic, or pure, men worship the gods; the rajasic, or passionate, worship the yakshas and rakshasas; the others, the tamasic or deluded people, worship ghosts and hosts of nature-spirits.
+Within the broader arc of Chapter 17, this verse builds on Krishna's systematic exposition of worship and charity.
+Ramanuja's commentary highlights how this verse reinforces the accessibility of the Gita's path.

 — Explained by the Nitya Team